sebas-smith/lichess-analysis/README.md

 Loss streaks **do** increase the probability of losing the next game:
 - The effect is subtle but measurable across all time controls
 - Varies by game type (Bullet, Blitz, Rapid, Classical)
-- Shows alternating pattern suggesting both psychological factors and regression to mean
+- Shows alternating pattern at start suggesting both psychological factors and regression to mean
+- Considerably larger in Hyperbullet

 ### 2. Draw Rate Paradox
-Lower-rated players (~800-1200 Elo) have **higher** draw rates in Classical/Rapid games:
+Lower-rated players (~800-1200 Elo) have **higher** draw rates than slightly higher rated players than them:
 - **Cause**: Accidental stalemates
 - Lower-rated players accidentally stalemate opponents instead of delivering checkmate
-- This pattern does NOT appear in faster time controls (Bullet/UltraBullet)
+- This pattern does NOT appear in faster time controls (Bullet/UltraBullet) due to flagging (running out of time) usually occuring before mate is possible

 ### 3. Time Control Effects
 - **Faster time controls**: Players flag (lose on time) instead of stalemating